stresearch/google-java-format/eclipse_plugin/README.md

 1) Uncomment `<module>eclipse_plugin</module>` in the parent `pom.xml`

-2) Run `mvn install`, which will copy the dependences of the plugin to `eclipse_plugin/lib`.
+2) Run `mvn install`, which will copy the dependencies of the plugin to `eclipse_plugin/lib`.

 2) If you are using Java 9, add